duyphong1204/Logseq/pages/ULISS___Sem4___Linguistic 1___Week 2%3A Consonants and vowels.md

 						- records all the nuances and finer aspects of sound, though not performance factors such as drunken slurs, loudness, and so on.
 				- The convention is to enclose broad transcription between slashes, such as /kæt/ for cat, and to use square brackets for narrow transcription, such as [khætÐ].
 				- ![image.png](../assets/image_1706155401228_0.png)
+			- In the stop series of English, there are paired voiced and voiceless stops produced in three locations:
+			  1. bilabial: the voiced bilabial stop /b/ (as in band, ember, mob) and the voiceless bilabial stop /p/ (as in pound, open, coop);
+			  2. alveolar: the voiced alveolar stop /d/ (as in danger, eddy, loud) and the voiceless alveolar stop /t/ (as in tangle, otter, moat); and
+			  3. velar: the voiced velar stop /:/ (as in grass, rugged, rug) and the voiceless velar stop /k/ (as in carrot, election, luck).
+			  As you can see, all stop sounds are represented in the IPA with Roman alphabet symbols.
+			  The bilabial stop is made by bringing the lips together, the alveolar by bringing the tip of the tongue up against the alveolar ridge, and the velar by bringing the back of the tongue up against the soft palate.
+Because the air stream is completely blocked, you cannot actually hear stops until you open your mouth to release them into a vowel.
+Released stops are called “plosives”.
+Furthermore, the articulation of stops cannot be maintained; their articulation is instantaneous.
+Practice saying all of these sounds.
+			  The stops share certain features.
+First, the voiced stops are articulated for a shorter period than the corresponding voiceless stops.
+Compare the final voiced stops in Column 1 with the voiceless stops in Column 2: